yangyou95/POMDP_PBVI_solver/README.md

 * double Reward(int sI, int aI)=0.

 ## Future Improvement
-* Writing a parser to parse .POMDP, POMDPX or PGMX files
+* A parser to parse .POMDP, POMDPX or PGMX files
-* Planner can be optimized by multi-threads
+* The planner can be optimized by multi-threads

 ## Refs